YunxiBZ/YunxiBZ/README.md

 - 👋 Hi, I’m @Yunxi
-- 👀 I’m interested in Javascript programming
+- 👀 I’m interested in Javascript/Typescript programming
-- 🌱 I’m currently learning Node.js, React.js, PostgreSQL
+- 🌱 I use and continue to learn React.ts, Redux Toolkit, node.js, PostgreSQL every day
 - 💞️ I’m looking to collaborate on web development
 - 📫 If you have an opportunity, email me: yunxi.bancezhang@gmail.com